NCEAS/vegbank2/helm/README.md

 databaseRestore:
   enabled: true # This needs to be changed from `false` to `true`
-  target: "1.6"
+  target: "1.5"
   pvc: "vegbankdb-init-pgdata" # Name of the PVC
-  mountpath: "/tmp/databaseRestore" # Path where you can find the PV contents
+  mountpath: "/tmp/databaseRestore" # Path where you can find the PVC contents
   filepath: "vegbank_dataonly_20240814.sql" # Name of the file to be used in the restoration process
 ```
-- The target `1.6` is the migration point which `flyway` will migrate until.
-Any new migrations after this are considered new schema updates and need to be applied after the data restore.
+- The target `1.5` is the migration point which `flyway` will migrate until.
+Any new migrations after this are considered new schema updates and will be applied after the data restore.

 Now we can deploy the helm chart.
 This can be done simply by opening a terminal in the root folder of this repo, then running the following command: